Waeoo/pilot-quiz/README.md

 - __The Pilot Quiz page__

-  - The Pilot Quiz page will allow the user to read and learn about the different well-researched adaptogens listed.
+  - The Pilot Quiz page will allow the user to engage in a series of questions provide with multiple answers to choose from.
-  - The user will find valueable information about the nine different adaptogens listed in order to spark intrest about one or more adaptogens.
+  - The user will get direct feedback on their choice of answer and a score will be taken in relation to if the answer was correct or wrong.

 ![Quiz page](documentation/testing/quiz.png)